Guardians take WC opener as Ramírez homers, Bieber dominates - WHIZ News

 With 17 players making MLB debuts this season, the Guardians entered the playoffs unsure of what to expect.
 Fortunately, Ramírez and Bieber had been here before, and both came through for the AL Central champions.

-With Cleveland down 1-0 and running out of outs, Ramírez delivered — as usual.
+With Cleveland down 1-0 after Siri’s homer in the sixth and running out of outs, Ramírez delivered — as usual.

 “Nothing surprises me,” Rosario said of his teammate, who is batting .455 with homer and six RBIs in his last three playoff games.
 “For me, he’s the best player in baseball.”